 The Monarchs are already starting to migrate North, will you be ready for them?
-I live in Nebraska where the Monarchs generally migrate through in late April and back through again in September.
 Unsure when the Monarchs will be coming through your area or state?
-Check Journey North's Migrations Map!
+Check Journey North's Migrations Map to find out!

-I started cold stratifying my Butterfly Milkweed seeds at the beginning of March and about 30 days have now passed and they are ready to be planted!
+I started cold stratifying my Butterfly Milkweed seeds at the beginning of March.
+30 days have passed and they are ready to be planted!

-It is worth nothing that cold stratifying your seeds does increase germination rates but is not absolutely necessary.
+It is worth noting that cold stratifying your seeds increases germination rates but is not absolutely necessary.
 The most important thing is that you get them planted.
 Most milkweed is a perennial in the lower 48 states so even if you are getting off to a late start, have no fear, they will come back next year and feed the next generations!